Ashutosh-Khandelwal/Ashutosh-Khandelwal/README.md

 - 👋 Hi, I’m @Ashutosh-Khandelwal
 - 📊 I’m interested in analyzing Data and Visualizing into Reports.
 - 🧑‍🎓 I have pursue by MCA from Bhopal (Madhya Pradesh)
-- 💼 I’m looking for Jobs
+- 💼 I’m working in impetus Technologies
 - 📧 You can contact me through  ashubuddy97@gmail.com

 <!---